HILOK/DCS_NOTAM/README.md

 because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time.

 **Is it realistic?**
-in some way even "bugs" are.
-RL aircraft often have small defects that dont require immediate grounding.
-Pilots & maintenance crew use the manufacturer's documentation to assess, if and under which circumstances an aircraft is airworthy, before flight.
+in some way even "bugs" are. real life aircraft often have small defects that dont require immediate grounding.
+Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft is airworthy, before flight.

 **How is this different from a bug list?** a bug list features all things that remain to be corrected, f.ex. graphical glitches/missing textures, and things that are not in line with the real counterpart, whether or not those things are impeding functionality.
+Also the HIL presents the relevant defects more systematically than the bugs sections in ED's forums.

 **What should go into the HIL?** only bugs or essential features completely missing that would prevent a specific task to be performed. also a workaround, if available.
-Reference: official game manual or chuck's guides (i think there is no point in browsing through real life docs, and listing everything that's missing in the game)
+Reference: official game manual or chuck's guides (i think there is no point in browsing through real life docs, and listing everything that's missing in the game).

 **How could this be done?**
 obviously this can only be achieved as a group effort.